Service Status: All Systems Operational — Safeguarded by our multi-cloud infrastructure.

 General Questions

-A: Pricing depends on your Offenders.io plan.
-Each row in your CSV file counts as 1 API call.
-On-demand users are billed per lookup at published rates.
-Use “DEMO” key for free testing with dummy results.
+Each row in your CSV counts as 1 API call, billed at your plan rate.
+Use "DEMO" for free testing with dummy results.

-A: There’s no hard limit, but very large files (10,000+ records) may take several minutes.
-The system will warn you about processing times and suggest smaller batches.
+There's no hard limit, but very large files (10,000+ records) may take several minutes.
+The system warns you about processing times and suggests smaller batches.

 Technical Questions

-Q: How many records can I process at once?
-A: The system processes 15 records at a time in batches.
-Large files are automatically paginated at 100 records per page for better performance.
-There’s no limit to the total number of records to upload.
+The system processes 15 records at a time in batches.
+Large files are automatically paginated at 100 records per page.
+There's no limit to the total number of records to upload.

-Q: Can I cancel processing once it starts?
-A: You can simply close the browser tab, or refresh the page to start over.
+Close the browser tab or refresh the page to start over.
 Any completed processing will be lost.

-Q: How does pagination work?
-A: Files over 100 records are automatically split into pages.
-You can navigate using Previous/Next buttons or click specific page numbers.
+Files over 100 records are automatically split into pages.
+Navigate using Previous/Next buttons or click specific page numbers.
 Status updates work across all pages.

 Data Questions